sebpuchalski/Smart-Aid-to-The-Poor/README.md

 To make the project more interesting I added monetary cost/benefit structure to reward models that are best at identifying households affected by povery as opposed to households that are not.

+NOTE: Open the file in Jupyter notebook to see the included graphics!